How do you write about AI — without messing up?

 There are legitimate concerns that artificial intelligence could be the next frontier of natural evolution and that mechanical life will surpass and eventually replace biological life.

-There’s a fear that consciousness is an illusion, that we’re nothing more than biological machines ourselves.
+There’s a fear that consciousness is an illusion, that we’re nothing more than biological machines.
 The creation of seemingly self-aware machines potentially attacks our ideas of having free will.

 Different AI Technologies

-As you attempt to write about AI, you’re going to be faced with the challenge of describing how the technology actually works.
+As you attempt to write about AI, you will face the challenge of describing how the technology works.
 Below are a few terms that might be useful to research further before starting your writing project.

 Algorithms are used to make decisions.
 They are sequences of computational instructions that are used to solve a problem.

-Algorithms are commonly applied in computer science, but they are also used in areas outside of computer science, such as genetics.
+Algorithms are commonly applied in computer science but are also used in areas outside of computer science, such as genetics.
 They are used for everything from calculating the fastest route to drive to work every morning to matching donors with recipients for organ transplants.

 Machine learning is a form of AI that allows computers to learn new information without being explicitly programmed.

 A machine learning system consists of two essential parts: an algorithm and training data.
-The algorithm is used to find patterns in the training data, then used to make predictions about new data.
+The algorithm is used to find patterns in the training data and make predictions about new data.